-The Museum does not disclose the monetary values of objects in its collections.
+We do not disclose the monetary values of objects in our collections.

 Can you tell me the value of an artwork that I own?

-The Museum does not provide monetary appraisals.
-To determine the value of an object or to find an appraiser, you may contact the Art Dealers Association of America or the American Society of Appraisers.
+We do not provide monetary appraisals.
+To determine the value of an object or to find an appraiser, contact the Art Dealers Association of America or the American Society of Appraisers.

 How can I donate a work of art to the Museum?